xuhongzuo/DeepOD/README.rst

    :alt: downloads

-**DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate/time-series data.
-DeepOD provides unified implementation of different detection models based on PyTorch.
+**DeepOD** is an open-source Python framework for deep learning-based anomaly detection on multivariate/time-series data.
+DeepOD provides a unified implementation of different detection models based on PyTorch.

 DeepOD includes 13 deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

-🔭 *We are working on a new feature -- by simply setting a few parameters, different deep anomaly detection models can not only handle different data types.*
+🔭 *We are working on a new feature -- by simply setting a few parameters, different deep anomaly detection models can handle different data types.*

-- We have finished some attempts on partial models like Deep SVDD, DevNet, Deep SAD, PReNet and DIF.
-These models can use temporal networks like LSTM, GRU, TCN, Conv, Transformer to handle time series data.
+- We have finished some attempts on partial models like Deep SVDD, DevNet, Deep SAD, PReNet, and DIF.
+These models can use temporal networks like LSTM, GRU, TCN, Conv, and Transformer to handle time series data.
-- *Future work*: we also want to implement several network structure, so as to processing more data types like graphs and images by simply plugging in corresponding network architecture.
+- *Future work*: we also want to implement several network structures, so as to process more data types like graphs and images by simply plugging in corresponding network architecture.

 Installation